 and images for Christ's College Cambridge.
 Bill's current exhibition Where I come from

-, about BAME graduates and their families is now showing in London.
+, about BAME graduates and their families has been shown in London and Windsor.
 One of the images, a portrait of actor Vanessa Babirye and her sister Vivian

 was shown throughout the UK in the exhibition Portrait of Britain